 Better time management requires time for trial and error.
 You will start out overestimating or underestimating how much you can do in a day, a week, a month, and so on.
 But do it consistently and the habit will be formed.
 Smart planning will make you calmer and feel more prepared, no matter how busy your schedule is.

-Using technology to automate tasks that was previously done manually will improve the speed and accuracy of your business.
-These days, there are online business productivity software that can enable managers to better track project progress.
-Technology can also provide advanced business analysis to help you gain deeper understanding of your business performance and market trends.
+Using technology to automate tasks that were previously done manually will improve the speed and accuracy of your business.
+These days, there are online business productivity softwares that can enable managers to better track project progress.
+Technology can also provide advanced business analysis to help you gain a deeper understanding of your business performance and market trends.

 Working hard is, no doubt, the most important method to achieve success.
 But it is just as important to work smart.
 It is the recipe to maximize business productivity without creating burnout.